jengalas/bwaf-bbw/_programs/leadership-awards-gala.md

       * Listed as a supporter for one year on all printed and digital materials for the Emerging Leaders program.

-      * Logo in the evening's program and on digital event materials.
+      * Logo in the evening’s program and on digital event materials.
   - template: buttons-block
     button:
       - button_text: 'Advocate Sponsorship: $10,000'